Inside: Are you looking for unforgettable stories to read in March with your kids? You are in the right place! Updated

 I got this book for my daughter as soon as she started taking violin lessons.
 In a sweet and non- preachy way, it introduces kids to universal wisdom that when it comes to playing a musical instrument, practice pays off, and a lot of practice pays off a lot.
 The Sixth Violin is an excellent conversation starter about music and commitment.

 This delightful tale will inspire countless children to work harder, and as for parents, you will never get tired of rereading this well-written book full of colorful and exotic imagery—“the indigo evenings,” “the sound of raindrops on the oil-paper umbrella,” and “resting on a cool buckwheat pillow.”

 Digitally covered pencil drawings by Qiu Leng are evocative.
 When you see little Hana walk with her violin across the stage to a microphone, you can’t help feeling goosebumps as you anticipate an approaching disaster.

-Our favorite mermaid book of all times is Father Bear Comes Home by Else Holmelund Minarik.
-In this story, Little Bear wonders if maybe his father will bring a mermaid home from his travels and before he knows it the “maybe” grows into so much more.
+Our favorite mermaid book of all time is Father Bear Comes Home by Else Holmelund Minarik.
+In this story, Little Bear wonders if maybe his father will bring a mermaid home from his travels, and before he knows it the “maybe” grows into so much more.
 This sweet book is a testament to the power of children’s imagination.
 I’ve read this book a hundred times, and I would gladly read it another hundred times.
 It’s that enjoyable.

 Since we’re on the subject of mermaids, let me tell you about a new mermaid book we just discovered by Jessica Love.
 The central premise of Julian is a Mermaid is if you want to be a mermaid, be a mermaid.
 We also love the message that we should celebrate being unique and give people unconditional love.

-March 30 – Artist and Me, Shane Peacock (Vincent Van Gogh’s Birthday), and Who Says Women Can’t Be Doctors, Tanya Lee Stone (Doctor’s Day)
+March 30: Artist and Me, Shane Peacock (Vincent Van Gogh’s Birthday), and Who Says Women Can’t Be Doctors, Tanya Lee Stone (National Doctor’s Day)